-1. Frequency and Wavelength:
+1. Frequency and Wavelength

 The wavelength of radio waves ranges from 100 kilometers and 100 meters for low to medium frequencies, to 10 meters to 1 millimeter for high frequencies.
 Within this range, microwaves have wavelengths between 1 meter and 1 millimeter.
 From a technical standpoint, “radio waves” have longer wavelengths while “microwaves” have shorter wavelengths.

 Note that to understand further the difference between radio waves and microwaves, it is important to note that as the frequency of an electromagnetic radiation increases, its wavelength decreases.
 Energy requirement or consumption also increases as frequency goes higher.
 Hence, those low-frequency to mid-frequency waves are commonly referred to as radio waves and essentially, they have longer wavelengths.
-On the other hand, microwaves have high frequencies and shorter wavelengths.
+On the other hand, microwaves have higher frequencies and shorter wavelengths.

-Both radio waves and microwaves are used in wireless communication.
+Both types of electromagnetic radiation are used in wireless communication.
 However, radio waves are used for long-distance communication within the ground due to their longer wavelengths.
-On the other hand, microwaves are used for short distance communication such as in mobile broadband and GSM standards, as well as wireless LAN protocols such as Bluetooth and Wi-Fi.
+On the other hand, microwaves are used for short distance communication such as in mobile broadband and GSM standards, WLAN via Wi-Fi network, as well as wireless personal network protocols such as Bluetooth and Wi-Fi Direct.

 Take note that microwaves are also used in long-distance communication, especially through relay links.
 Radio waves within frequencies between 3 KHz and 300 MHz are reflected by the ionosphere.
-However, microwaves can pass through the atmosphere because of their shorter wavelengths, thus making them suitable for satellite communication between the ground and beyond the atmosphere.
+However, microwaves can pass through the atmosphere because of their shorter wavelengths, thus making them suitable for satellite communication and satellite internet between the ground and beyond the atmosphere.

-A note on the difference between radio waves and microwaves
+A Note on the Difference Between Radio waves and Microwaves

 The term “radio waves” has been historically applied to all types of electromagnetic radiation used in wireless communication, particularly in radio broadcasting and telecommunication.
 The prefix “micro” was later added to the term “wave” to refer to specific radio waves with higher frequencies and shorter wavelengths, thus giving birth to the term “microwave.”
 Nevertheless, these two terms are not mutually exclusive.
 Microwaves are essentially radio waves.
 This ambiguity warrants the use of qualifiers, particularly by mentionining the frequency or frequency range instead of simply calling a particular type of electromagnetic radiation either as a “radio wave” or a “microwave.”